cjmaxik/idle-fishing/README.md

 ## Known issues

-- Working only on Windows
+- Works only on Windows
 - Tested only with 1280x720 resolution of the HoloCure window
 - Template matching might fail when the keys are too close to each other and/or on higher speed levels.